NURSING 3011 - Cancer Care and Palliative Care Nursing

 General Course Information

-Course Code NURSING 3011 Course Cancer Care and Palliative Care Nursing Coordinating Unit School of Nursing Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 3 hours per week Available for Study Abroad and Exchange N Restrictions Available to B.Nurs students only Course Description Caring for a person who is dying can be an extremely complex, though rewarding experience.
+Course Code NURSING 3011 Course Cancer Care and Palliative Care Nursing Coordinating Unit Adelaide Nursing School Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 3 hours per week Available for Study Abroad and Exchange N Restrictions Available to B.Nurs students only Course Description Caring for a person who is dying can be an extremely complex, though rewarding experience.
 This course aims to provide the student with a better understanding of palliative care for a range of illness states but with an emphasis on cancer and the rationale for care.
 To enhance their professional development in this area of health, access to resources designed to support learning for all nurses caring for a dying person irrespective of their practice setting is explored.